WKWiecas/Kaiwen1997.github.io/contents/home.md

 #### Research Interests
 Information Extraction, Knowledge Graph, Large Language Model

 #### Professional Services
-I served as a reviewer for some NLP conferences/journals such as ACL (2022, 2023), EMNLP (2022, 2023), and Knowledge-Based Systems (KBS).
+He served as a reviewer for some NLP conferences/journals such as ACL (2022, 2023), EMNLP (2022, 2023), and Knowledge-Based Systems (KBS).